 7 Red River music district

 The Red River music district, which basically means the live music venues on Red River Road, is THE place to be on weekends if you’re into live music.
 There are super famous venues like Stubb’s where bands like Metallica, Vampire Weekend or The Yeah Yeah Yeahs have played, but also smaller venues like Mohawk and Cheap Charlie’s which had amazing live bands and a great atmosphere every time I was there.

 8 Speakeasy bars

 Yes, I have a thing for speakeasy bars, and I was thrilled when I heard that Austin had several of these semi-secret, semi-hidden cocktail bars.
-I am still working my way through the lists of the best speakeasy bars in Austin, but I loved the sleek cocktails at the secret bar at the W hotel’s Living Room and ultra cool Garage.
+I am still working my way through the lists of the best speakeasy bars in Austin, but I was impressed with the skillfully crafted cocktails at Midnight Cowboy (prepared table-side!) and I loved the sleek cocktails at the secret bar at the W hotel’s Living Room and ultra cool Garage.
 For more, check out 9 secret bars in Austin and how to get into each.

 9 The sunset spot in Zilker Park